-A whole-child evaluation goes beyond test scores to understand how your child thinks, learns, and thrives.
+A whole-child educational evaluation goes beyond test scores to understand how your child thinks, learns, and thrives.
 In my process, I consider:

 Capacity for growth — noticing how your child responds when challenged, whether they experiment with new strategies, persist, or adapt.
 Conversations with you and your child also highlight how they’ve surprised others with progress once given the right support.